What is it

 Now you can upload the web server files on the board.
 In « PlateformIO click on « Uplaod File System image » and wait until it is SUCCES, or not.
 If it’s not successful try again, if it’s still not working try to unplug and plug again the board at different timing until it works, because it will.

 Finally it’s time to uplaod the code, go in Explorer → GPS blabla → src → main.cpp, down on the bottom blue bar click on the arrow (PlateformIO : Upload).

 You can download the files from Thingiverse (do not start to look into other things, there is too much things you might want to print !)

-If the program starts to not working anymore the simplest way to get back to normal is to reload the files.
+If the program starts to not working anymore the simplest way to get back to normal is to reload the files by cable.